 You may or may not currently be receiving a service to help you deal with your issues.

 For the Supporting Families programme in most cases we receive personal information from information that you have provided to another agency.
 The information shared may include records in relation to a child, young person or family's social care, involvement with the police, courts and probation, aspects relating to employment, anti-social behaviour, violence in the home, substance misuse, educational attendance and behaviour.

 We also collect data from internal departments to identify families who are experiencing difficulties and ensure they receive coordinated help and support.
-To make payment by results claims from the Ministry of Housing Communities and Local Government
+To make payment by results claims from the Department for Levelling Up, Housing and Communities (DLUHC)

 These organisations are: